-Steve Wang used a peculiar technique, which shaved down the body core — in order for the suit to fit considerably tightly on the actor.
-Every piece of the understructure followed realistically the performer’s movements.
-The technique also achieved the realistic effect of rendering the actor’s breathing visible from the outside of the suit.
-The performer’s breathing would simply puppeteer the suit, without the necessity for additional bladder mechanisms.
-The creature’s skin was made of foam latex, whereas its color scheme was designed and painted by Russ Lukich and Tim Gore.
+Steve Wang used a peculiar technique, which shaved down the body core — in order for the suit to fit tightly on the actor, avoiding wrinkles when it moved.
+Every piece of the understructure followed realistically the performer’s movements, to the point where even his breathing was visible from the outside of the suit — without the necessity for additional bladder mechanisms.
+The creature’s skin was cast in foam latex — with fiberglass for the hard portions.
+Its pale colour scheme, with reddish highlights, was designed and painted by Russ Lukich and Tim Gore.

 Sammael’s head, fabricated and painted by Steve Wang, was mainly cast in fiberglass — with moving foam latex lips and nostrils.
-The eyes embedded in it featured a fleshy membrane that covered the creature’s eyeballs, and could retract and open — much like a biological camera iris.
+The eyes embedded in it featured a fleshy membrane that covered the creature’s eyeballs, and could retract and open — “like a biological camera iris,” according to Elizalde.
 A nictitating membrane, cast in silicone, was also included.
 The eyes themselves featured a constricting pupil, and also protruded and retracted as the creature blinked.
-The eye mechanism was designed and built by veteran Jon Dawe, who had precedently worked on the eyes of many other movie monsters and creatures, including the Jurassic Park dinosaurs.
-Sammael’s eyes were also influenced by predatory birds — vultures, specifically. “[Del Toro] told us to take a look at Mackenna’s Gold,” Elizalde said, “an old western film.
+The eye mechanism was designed and built by Jon Dawe.
+Sammael’s eyes were also influenced by vultures. “[Del Toro] told us to take a look at Mackenna’s Gold,” Elizalde said, “an old western film.
 And at the beginning of the film there’s a really beautiful close-up shot of a vulture blinking.
 And you can really see this membrane just sweeping over the bird’s eye, and we used that as a reference for Sammael’s eye.”

-A servomechanism specifically designed for the film animated the peculiar, undulating movement of the tentacles protruding from Sammael’s head.
-It was conceived by Mark Setrakian, another Lovecraft enthusiast among the film crew.
-The mechanisms extended within the length of the tentacles — and allowed them to move on an estabilished scheme (a similar mechanism was later added to create the movement of Abe Sapien‘s gills).
+A servomechanism specifically designed for the film by Mark Setrakian animated the undulating movement of the tentacles protruding from Sammael’s head.
+The mechanisms extended within the length of the tentacles — and allowed them to move on an established scheme (a similar mechanism was later added to create the movement of Abe Sapien‘s gills).
 A circuit board drove the tentacles and controlled their sequential movement.
 “There are micro-controllers in the tentacles themselves,” explained Setrakian to MakeUp Magazine, “so when you’re puppeteering, you’re controlling 75 servos.
 They’re all doing this mass of almost random-looking but very controlled undulating motion, and it looks like he’s got a bunch of eels on his head squirming around.
 It brings the character to life in a way that I’d hoped for but hadn’t necessarily expected to turn out as well as it did.”
 As per Sammael’s skin, the tentacles were made of foam latex, allowing a more fluid and smooth movement.

 Jowls were cast in therma-gel — to obtain a semi-transparent effect — and attached manually to the creature’s neck.
 Mark Setrakian and Kyle Martin designed how the creature’s ulna-club weapon was incorporated into the suit; the performer could easily extend it and retract it from the arm extension during filming.
 Sammael’s seven-feet long tongue was built in three variants: a poseable model, a cable-controlled, fully articulated animatronic and a ramrod model — used in the scene where Sammael’s tongue is violently everted from its mouth.
 Additionally, a digital counterpart was used for many shots — both as part of the CG model and as an addition to a practical creature.
 Most of the shots featured the digital extension, animated by Kevin Kutchaver’s HimAni Productions.